CRU Consulting is the group's management consultancy arm and focuses on three main practice areas:

 Improving my Performance

-CRU Strategies has completed a number of performance improvement projects – primarily focussed on rolling mills and mining operations.
+CRU Consulting has completed a number of performance improvement projects – primarily focussed on rolling mills and mining operations.
 We have looked at risk-based assessments of operations and evaluated the benefits of sub-contracting various aspects of the mining operation.
 We often work with respected technical sub-consultants to deliver a project that economically interrogates the technical issues.

 More traditional performance improvement work at mills and plants continues to be an important part of our work for the metals industry.